ShaneMoissonnier/GameIDS/Readme.md

          mvn compile
     ```

-    > Do not forget to run RabbitMQ server before running the relay and the client:
+    > Do not forget to run RabbitMQ server before running the dispatcher and the client:

     ```console
          sudo rabbitmq-server